 Rarely but it can happen.
 The AEC performs checks of postal vote applications against the electoral roll before sending out a postal vote pack.
 If two applications are the same and appear to be for a single elector, one will be discarded.

-If two applications appear similar but have minor discrepancies the AEC will fulfill both applications – this is done as part of a very largescale operation and in the interests of ensuring that AEC actions don’t result in an eligible voter not receiving a ballot paper.
+If two applications appear similar but have minor discrepancies the AEC will fulfill both applications – this is done as part of a very largescale operation and in the interests of ensuring that eligible voters do not miss out on receiving ballot papers.
 Erring on the side of providing a ballot paper to an applicant is a process long undertaken and completed safe in the knowledge that very strict electoral roll checks occur for completed returned postal ballot papers.
-The volume is low and integrity checks are in place.
+The volume is low, and integrity checks are in place.

 There may also be circumstances in which the AEC may also send out a second postal vote if the person has not received their first one.
-All these circumstances are rare and the strict electoral roll check for returned postal ballot papers ensures one vote per eligible voter.
+All these circumstances are rare and the strict electoral roll check for returned postal ballot papers ensures only one vote per eligible voter is counted.

-No Postal voting has been administered the same way for many federal elections.
+No. Postal voting has been administered the same way for many federal elections and for the 2023 referendum.

 No. The AEC has checks to determine if the second postal vote application is valid and in most cases another postal vote pack will not be sent out.

-In addition to strict roll checks, the application involves a security question and answer process and there is a legal declaration made by voters.
-The AEC’s counting centres operate in a secure environment where ballot papers are stored in ballot paper secure zones and tasks are performed/checked by multiple operators.
+In addition to strict roll checks, the postal vote application involves a security question and answer process and a legal declaration made by voters.
+The AEC’s counting centres operate in a secure environment where ballot papers are stored in ballot paper secure zones and tasks are performed and checked by multiple operators.
 All aspects of the count are open to scrutineers in what is one of the most transparent electoral processes in operation.

-This is effectively like a receipt number for a specific application.
+This is like a reference number for a specific application document.
 If the application is unfulfilled, that is fine.
-The enrolment record – and getting marked off the electoral roll – is the identifier for the AEC as to whether or not a person has voted.
-Roll mark-off occurs for postal votes received by the AEC and all AEC early voting centres have electronic certified lists with real-time mark off of voters.
+The enrolment record is the identifier the AEC uses to determine whether or not a person has voted.
+For postal voting, roll mark-off occurs when a completed postal vote is received by the AEC.